taazarel/Voheim/lore/Ti' sen.md

 #animal #lore
-Ti' sen are furry fliers whom can take to the skies thanks to the protection of [Dama trees]()
+Ti' sen are furry fliers whom can take to the skies thanks to the protection of [Dama trees](Dama%20Trees.md).